pwilliams-ck/next-template/README.md

 Nuffco is a made-up company to give a demo for this application stack.
 It is mobile friendly with a responsive and modern design.

+## Payload

+This was built to work with [Payload](https://payloadcms.com) but you can do whatever you like.

 ## Getting Started

 First install deps, then run the development server: